What is a Balanced Scorecard?

 Learning and Growth Perspective:

-Objective: Focuses on the development of organizational culture and employee capabilities.
+Objective: Focuses on the development of organisational culture and employee capabilities.

 Key Metrics: Employee satisfaction, training and development hours, innovation rates, and employee turnover.

-Purpose: To ensure the organization is continuously improving and innovating by investing in its people and infrastructure.
+Purpose: To ensure the organisation is continuously improving and innovating by investing in its people and infrastructure.

 How Does the Balanced Scorecard Drive Business Improvement?